 The management continues to monitor the accounting estimates and assumptions.
 The management recognizes any changes in the accounting estimates during the period and the impact of those changes in the following period.

 There is no critical judgment made in applying accounting policies.

-The accounting policies which involved the estimation and assumption uncertainty that may cause adjustments in the subsequent period and have been updated to reflect the impact of COVID-19 are as below:
+The accounting policies which involved the estimation and assumption uncertainty that may cause adjustments in the subsequent period is as below:

 Goodwill impairment assessment